xKDR/TSFrames.jl/docs/src/user_guide.md

 ## Joins: Row and column binding with other objects

-TSx provides methods to join two TS objects by columns: `join` (alias:
+TSx provides methods to join two TimeFrame objects by columns: `join` (alias:
 `cbind`) or by rows: `vcat` (alias: `rbind`).
 Both the methods provide some basic intelligence while doing the merge.